 If you work freelance, your income will vary, depending on the contracts you get.

 You generally work normal office hours from Monday to Friday, but might sometimes have to work weekends or evenings to meet deadlines.

 You might sometimes have to travel to visit clients.

 You might also attend exhibitions and events to network with other professionals.

-Many entrants have a degree or HND in a subject such as advertising, media, communications, marketing or business.
+Many entrants have an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10) in a subject such as advertising, media, communications, marketing or business.

-For entry to an HND course you normally require 1-2 Highers plus some subjects at National 5.
+For entry to an HNC or HND course you normally require 1-2 Highers plus some subjects at National 5.
 For entry to a degree course you need 4-5 Highers.

-You might get in through a Modern Apprenticeship in Digital Marketing at SCQF Level 6.
+You could also get in through a Modern Apprenticeship in Digital Marketing at SCQF Level 6.